Centers / Cooperatives

 The University of Minnesota Cooperative Park Studies Program (MN-CPSP) was created in a cooperative arrangement between the University of Minnesota and the National Park Service (NPS) in 1989.
 In the fall of 1996, the MN-CPSP became a part of the Biological Research Division (BRD) of the United States Geologic Survey.
 The unit provides scientifically-based knowledge for the management of federal lands and their natural resources, and transfers such information to other agencies and the public to assure careful stewardship of the nation's natural resources.

-The Great Lakes Northern Forests Cooperative Ecosystem Studies Unit (GLNF CESU) was formally authorized in August 2002.
-It is part of a national network of CESUs and stretches from Minnesota to Maine including all or part of 13 states.
-The mission of the GLNF CESU is to conduct a program of research, technical assistance, and education that involves the biological, physical, social, and cultural sciences needed to address, manage and preserve Great Lakes Northern Forest ecosystems in a rapidly changing social, economic and environmental landscape.
-In addition to the host university-the University of Minnesota-GLNF CESU has 16 university partners, 9 nongovernmental organization partners, and 6 federal partners.
-Jerrilyn Thompson is the coordinator for the GLNF CESU.
+The Great Lakes Northern Forests Cooperative Ecosystem Studies Unit (GLNF CESU) was created in August 2002.
+It stretches from Minnesota to Maine including all or part of 13 states and is part of a national network of 17 CESUs.
+The mission of the GLNF CESU is to promote research, technical assistance, and education that involves the biological, physical, social, and cultural sciences needed to address, manage, and preserve Great Lakes Northern Forest ecosystems in a rapidly changing social, economic and environmental landscape.
+In addition to the host university - the University of Minnesota –the GLNF CESU has 35 university partners, 9 nongovernmental organization partners, and 9 federal partners.
+The Department of Forest Resources is the Host University Coordinator for the GLNF CESU (firstname.lastname@example.org).

 The Interagency Information Cooperative (IIC) is a partnership between the Minnesota Forest Resources Council, Minnesota Association of County Land Commissioners, Minnesota Department of Natural Resources, Minnesota Land Management Information Center, University of Minnesota, and the USDA Forest Service.
 This Cooperative and its site maintains a vast amount of information on Minnesota's forest and related natural resources.

 The Minnesota Tree Improvement Cooperative was formed in 1981 to increase the use of genetic principles in regional forestry practices.
 It is housed at the Cloquet Forestry Center.
 The primary goal of the cooperative is to increase the quantity and quality of timber yields in the region.
-This goal is accomplished by selecting and breeding trees which grow faster, have better form, and are more disease resistant than those which currently exist.
-The Cooperative is also involved in research and development of genetic resistance to white pine blister rust, production of white spruce that will grow 25 percent faster than wild trees, and production of genetically improved seeds.
-Andrew David oversees this Cooperative with operations managed by Carrie Pike.
+This goal is accomplished by selecting and breeding trees with faster growth, better form, and increased disease resistance than those which currently exist.
+The Cooperative is also involved in research and development of genetic resistance to white pine blister rust, a non-native disease that devastates eastern white pine.
+Andrew David oversees this Cooperative.